skip-sudo/ciscopkg_audit/README.md

 2) Each device belongs to a role (edge role, lsr role, etc).
 The IOS-XR packages installed are based on a role
 3) In inventory file (hosts.yaml), create a custom data variable "tb" to identify the testbed and variable "role" to identify the appropriate role the device belongs
 4) Now we can use the utility for the following use cases
+   - compare package list of all routers in a given role in a specific testbed compared to reference router
+     - use -role <> and -tb <> argument
+   - compare package list of all routers in a given role across all testbeds compared to reference router
+     - use -role <> argument (leave out -tb argument)
+   - compare package list of all routers in a given testbed across all roles compared to reference router
+     - use =tb <> argument (leave out -role argument)
+   - compare package list of all routers across all roles and testbeds compared to reference router
+     - leave out both optional arguments

+A quick benchmarking of running this utility for the above use case on 50 physical devices in 5 testbeds, produced the desired output for all devices in less than 12 seconds.

 ### Credits and references